Maps (Maroon 5 song): Commercial performance

 Shortly after its release, "Maps" quickly reached number one on the Billboard Twitter Real Time Trending 140 chart, eventually staying within the upper ranks for several hours.
 The song also logged close to 1,800 first-day spins on radio which, according to the Nielsen BDS, would amount to a one-day audience impression of seventeen million.
 It has since peaked at number six on the Billboard Hot 100.
 It reached its million sales mark in August 2014 and had sold 1.6 million copies by the year's end.

 The single debuted at number two on the UK Singles Chart in late August 2014.

 As "Maps" topped the eight biggest music charts in South Korea, Maroon 5 became the first foreign artist to top several charts at the same time in Korean music history.

 Music videos

 Official music video

-The music video for "Maps" was directed by Peter Berg.
+The music video for "Maps" was directed by Peter Berg and cinematographed by Tobias A. Schliessler.
 It premiered on MTV and VH1 on July 1, 2014, and on Vevo, the day after.
 According to the band's bassist Mickey Madden, the story from the video is inspired by the 2002 film Irréversible, so the events shown in the video are reversed.
 "Maps" also marks the first music video appearance in two years of keyboardist and rhythm guitarist Jesse Carmichael, who returned after taking a temporary break from performing with the band.
 He plays one of the hospital paramedics in some of the first scenes of the video.
 The other members of the group: the aforementioned Mickey Madden, guitarist James Valentine, keyboardist PJ Morton and drummer Matt Flynn are portraying some of the guests seen at a house party and the band's assistant manager Shawn Tellez, who plays a partygoer.